Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: The ``Missing Matter'' Between Scales

-In summary, the cosmological constant as the counter term of the Ricci flow modifies the gravity at the leading order, manifesting a MOND-like theory.
-The MOND-like theory not only eliminates the leading missing mass components in the universe but also gives a universal and leading part of the critical acceleration $a_{0}=\frac{2}{3}\sqrt{2\Lambda}$, while it does not remove the missing components completely and $a_{0}$ is still several times larger than the best fit, the next order contribution is required.
-The Ricci flow induces the ``cold'' missing matter and makes $a_{0}$ scale dependent and hence not exactly universal at the next order.
-If we consider the leading order correction to gravity (the cosmological constant) is universal, then the next order depends on specific scales of different cosmic objects, and in essential non-universal.
+To sum up, the cosmological constant as the counter term of the Ricci flow modifies the gravity at the leading order, manifesting transition trend similar with MOND, but the deep-MOND limit is unreachable in the theory.
+The theory not only eliminates the leading missing mass components in the universe but also gives a universal and leading part of the critical acceleration $a_{0}=\frac{2}{3}\sqrt{2\Lambda}$, while it does not remove the missing components completely and $a_{0}$ is still several times larger than the best fit, the next order contribution is required.
+The Ricci flow induces the ``cold'' missing matter and a correction term $\frac{1}{2}R_{b}\Delta t$ to $a_{0}$.
+In fact, a galaxy spacetime configuration just resembles but exactly be a Shrinking Ricci soliton, so the correction term $\frac{1}{2}R_{b}\Delta t$ is not precisely a constant.
+Then the next order correction depends on specific scales of different cosmic objects, and in essential non-universal.
 In this sense, the theory seems like a mixture of MOND and the ``cold missing matter''.
-Considering the ``missing matter'' is about 5 times the baryonic matter, then we obtain a baryonic Tully-Fisher relation of spiral galaxies with the best fit $a_{0}=\frac{2}{3}\sqrt{2\Lambda}\left(1+\frac{1}{2}R_{b}\Delta\tau\right)\approx\frac{\sqrt{\Lambda}}{\left(6\sim8\right)}$.
-But since $\Delta\tau=t_{g}-t_{b}\approx-t_{b}$ and hence approximately universal, it is unclear whether it is feasible to have a detail test of the scale $t_{g}$ dependence of the correction term by e.g. detailed fitting $a_{0}$ or the ``missing matter'' $\Delta\rho$ or other Ricci flow phenomenon.
+Considering the ``missing matter'' is about 5 times the baryonic matter, then we obtain a roughly universal baryonic Tully-Fisher relation of spiral galaxies with the best fit $a_{0}=\frac{2}{3}\sqrt{2\Lambda}\left(1-\frac{1}{2}R_{b}\Delta t\right)\approx\frac{\sqrt{\Lambda}}{\left(6\sim8\right)}$.
+The correction term $R_{b}\Delta t$ here not only gives a correction to $a_{0}$ but also the density of ``missing matter''.
+At this point, it is treated as an approximate constant correction, if we consider the galactic scale $t_{g}$ is close to the finite singular scale $t_{g}\approx t_{*}$.
+But in fact $t_{g}$ is not precisely $t_{*}$, it is yet unclear whether it is feasible to have a more detailed testing of the scale $t_{g}$ or curvature dependence for different galaxies.